 The most well-known way to get iron is by eating red meat, which can contain up to 5 milligrams of iron per serving.
 However, if you or your kiddo isn’t a fan of red meat, or you choose to steer clear of meat altogether, there’s no need to worry.
 There are many non-meat sources of iron that you can incorporate into your diet to ward off iron deficiency.
 Oysters and white beans both contain 8 milligrams of iron per serving, while a 3-ounce serving of dark chocolate can give you 7 milligrams.

 In the United States, many cereals are also fortified with iron and can contain up to 100 percent of the recommended daily value in just one serving, making them an easy way to help kids (or yourself!) get the iron needed to prevent deficiency.
-Self magazine hosts a nutrition data resource that ranks hundreds of ready-to-eat cereals based on their iron content.
-Note that cereals more aggressively marketed toward children—like Honey Smacks and Cocoa Krispies—fall to the bottom of the ranking while Kellogg’s Complete Oat Bran Flakes and General Mills Multigrain Cheerios top the list.
+This nutrition data resource ranks hundreds of ready-to-eat cereals based on their iron content.
+Note that cereals more aggressively marketed toward children—like Lucky Charms and Cocoa Puffs—are lower in the ranking, whereas quick oats and and bran flakes top the list.

 Lee also suggests that eating foods that are rich in vitamin C can help increase iron absorption, which highlights the importance of a balanced, nutrient-rich diet.